bugkias/odoo/README.md

-# odoo
+# Odoo
-odoo open erp
+An open source erp implementation and services by CSU INFORMATION CO.,LTD.